 - Overview of a diverse range of spatial software, both desktop and web-based, including GIS

-- Create, edit, query and analyze geographic datasets (using QGIS, ArcGIS, Google Earth)
+- Create, edit, query and analyze geographic datasets (using QGIS, ArcGIS Online, and Google Earth)

 - Georeferencing historical maps